DeastinY/srpdfcrawler/README.md

 ![Screenshot of the first Release](screen.png)

+### How - To
+I try to provide simple one-click solutions for Windows and Linux.
+The program does not need to be installed, so take care where you place the executable !

+- Head over to [Releases](https://github.com/DeastinY/srpdfcrawler/releases) and download the latest Release
+- Run the executable:
+  - Windows: `Doubleclick srpdfcrawler.exe`
+  - Linux: `chmod a+x srpdfcrawler; ./srpdfcrawler`

+That's it !
+Be warned though - **the first startup will take quite some time**.
+Don't close it, just wait until you're prompted for the location of the rulebooks.
+Then the pdfs are merged into a database and the search index is build.
+When done you're ready to search ! **Every subsequent start should be fast !**

 ### Building
+Build instructions are only relevant for developers and summarize the steps required while giving information on tangential issues.

 - Check this for Windows textract : https://github.com/deanmalmgren/textract/issues/111
   - Download the linked zip and extract `pdftotext.exe` to the programs root
   - Add the file to the pyinstaller spec like this : `datas=[('pdftotext.exe', '.')],`